Track Your Request Call to vidhikarya care phone number+917604047602

 Table of Contents

-Gone are the days when job security was a synonym of a renowned/ multinational company (MNC).
-In the current era, even big names like Twitter, Meta, and Amazon are making headlines for laying off their employees in hundreds and thousands.
+Gone are the days when job security was a synonym for a renowned/ multinational company (MNC).
+In the current era, even big names like Twitter, Meta, and Amazon are making headlines for laying off their employees by hundreds and thousands.
 The journey dates back to days of illegal termination during COVID-19.
 But that time was somewhat justified since the virus ruined many businesses.
 Nobody understood how to stand still amidst the blows of lockdowns.
-Current scenario is somewhat worrisome, especially for the workforce dependent on that one job for survival.
+The current scenario is somewhat worrisome, especially for the workforce dependent on that one job for survival.

 There is one thing to be kept in mind that employers are not Gods.
-They also need to follow certain rules before they smash their employees with the orders of termination from employment.
+They also need to follow certain rules before they smash their employees with sudden termination of employment.
 If employees are unaware of what is wrongful termination of employment, they will not be able to speak up when they face it.
-Given below is a detailed clarification of the Indian labour law against termination of employees, with or without reasons.
+Given below is a detailed clarification of the termination rules for employees in India, with or without reasons.

 Labour Law on Terminating Employment